Silicate weathering and weatherability

 Why would runoff increase in a warmer climate

 That global temperature should increase with higher concentration of greenhouse gases is logical, but that precipitation increases as well may seem less straightforward.
 The key point is that a warmer air can contain more water vapor (the saturation vapor pressure of air increases with temperature, at constant pressure, according to the Clausius-Clapeyron relation).
 However, a system containing more water does not necessarily have higher input/output water flux.
 This has to do with the atmospheric circulation.
 Precipitations are mainly (though not entirely) driven by the uplift of air masses, as temperature decreases when air rises, water precipitates.
-Hence, the precipitation rate (P in kg/m2/s) may be approximated by:
+Hence, the precipitation rate (P in kg/m

 P = ρ w qsurf - ρ w qtop ≈ ρ w qsurf